niilante/FFCK/README.md

 This project provides a hardened user.js (and some other files) which are designed for everyone to drag & drop into his Firefox profile folder, the process can of course be automated via scripts/programs.

 * FFCK project is **not a documentation** for each about:config flag.
+* FFCK project **does not believe in FUD or claims** made-up without evidence.
-* FFCK project **does not explains web standards** or is designed to talk about web security policy mechanism, [Mozilla itself has an entire portal](https://developer.mozilla.org/en-US/) for this.
+* FFCK project **does not explain web standards** or is designed to talk about web security policy mechanism, [Mozilla itself has an entire portal](https://developer.mozilla.org/en-US/) for this.
 * FFCK project **does not care about backward-compatibility to older/outdated Browser** versions.
-* FFCK project **does hope to provide a middle way between privacy and a _normal_ daily usage hapit** configuration without breaking too much.
+* FFCK project **does hope to provide a middle way between privacy and a _normal_ daily usage habit** without breaking too much.

 ### Privacy aspect